2007 •Nintendo DS

 K59 becomes much easier to judge once it is forced into the same room as K56, KT-R2, and RG-556.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 K59 versus K56 is interesting because brand neighbor is the obvious angle.
 Compared with K59, K56 makes the more obvious play for readers who care about brand neighbor.
 K56 is tracked around 150.0.
 K59 versus KT-R2 is interesting because more powerful is the obvious angle.
-If K59 feels almost right but not quite, KT-R2 is the sort of nearby detour that can completely change the shortlist.
+That said, compared with K59, KT-R2 makes the more obvious play for readers who care about more powerful.
 KT-R2 is tracked around $159 - $379 (Hover for detailed prices).
 Its overall rating is ???½.
 K59 versus RG-556 is interesting because closest match is the obvious angle.
-In practice, compared with K59, RG-556 makes the more obvious play for readers who care about closest match.
+RG-556 sits close enough to K59 to make the comparison meaningful, but different enough to sharpen the buying decision.
 RG-556 is tracked around 175.0.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.

 K59 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.